Where to Discuss?

 )

-Then add each distributions with different skewness parameters to the plot grammar.
+Add the drama.
+Each distributions with different skewness parameters to the plot grammar.

 plot!(